China central bank continues to skip open market operations

-Liquidity was at a "relatively high level," which can offset the influence from factors such as maturing reverse repos, the People's Bank of China (PBOC) said on its website.
+Liquidity was at a "moderate level," which can offset the influence from factors such as maturing reverse repos, the People's Bank of China (PBOC) said on its website.

 A reverse repo is a process by which the central bank purchases securities from commercial banks through bidding, with an agreement to sell them back in the future.